 The successful exploration and development of mineral properties is speculative.
 Such activities are subject to a number of uncertainties, which even a combination of careful evaluation, experience and knowledge may not eliminate.
 Most exploration projects do not result in the discovery of commercially mineable deposits.
 There is no certainty that the expenditures made or to be made by UEX in the exploration and development of its mineral properties or properties in which it has an interest will result in the discovery of uranium or other mineralized materials in commercial quantities.
 While discovery of a uranium deposit may result in substantial rewards, few properties that are explored are ultimately developed into producing mines.
 Major expenses may be required to establish reserves by drilling and to construct mining and processing facilities at a site.
-There is no assurance that the current exploration project because of poor results or because UEX feels that it cannot economically mine the mineralization.
+There is no assurance that the current exploration programs of UEX will result in profitable commercial uranium mining operations.
+UEX may abandon an exploration project because of poor results or because UEX feels that it cannot economically mine the mineralization.